linpengcheng/PurefunctionPipelineDataflow/README.md

 - Simplicity.
 - reliability
 - Unity
+- Easy to expand
 - Easy to parallel, Can linearly scale up production (performance).
-- Easy to expand
-- Observable, easy to debug, and verifiable
+- Observable, easy to debug, and verifiable.
 - Clarity, non-IT practitioners can understand.
+- It can refer to the theory of integrated circuits, business management and other disciplines.

 The role of the standard system can be seen from the great progress of social productivity after